woodymelling/swift-file-tree/README.md

 ## Features

 - Declarative file system structure definition
-- Type-safe file and directory representations
+- Type-safe read and write operations to a directory of that structure
+- Render that same struture to a SwiftUI sidebar

 ## Installation